Ultis/rawr/ReadMe.txt

  - Rawr.Cat: Support for more 3.1 changes.
  - Rawr.Moonkin: Support for more 3.1 changes.
  - Rawr.Mage: Support for more 3.1 changes.
- - Rawr.HolyPriest: New Custom Role feature (please test this!)
+ - Rawr.HealPriest: New Custom Role feature (please test this!)
  - Rawr.Retribution: Support for more 3.1 changes.
  - Rawr.Healadin: Support for more 3.1 changes.
  - Rawr.Tankadin: Support for more 3.1 changes.